willFreed1/nomik/documentations/technical/viz/README.md

-# @genome/viz
+# @nomik/viz

-Visualization dashboard for GENOME.
+Visualization dashboard for NOMIK.
 React application to interactively explore the knowledge graph in 2D and 3D.

 ## Features